cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 ## Authenticated Encryption

 The `Encrypt` function encrypts a message and returns the ciphertext along with an authentication tag that verifies the authenticity of the message and associated data, if provided.
+The nonce MUST NOT be reused under any circumstances; doing so allows an attacker to recover the internal state.

 ~~~
 Encrypt(msg, ad, key, nonce)